wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/02-removing-hooks.md

 You receive a support request from a user who is using your plugin, complaining that there is some other text being added to the end of the page content that is not related to your plugin.

 You investigate and find that another plugin is adding some text to the end of the page content based on an Extra Option setting.

-The plugin user wants only the copyright text to be displayed on pages, but to retain the other plugin’s functionality on all other post types.
+You realize that the other plugin is adding the extra text to the end of the page content using the same filter hook as your plugin.

 ```php
 <?php